Emmely2008/Datastructures-Algorithms/first-hand-in/README.md

 Results to this problem is as follows:
 ```
-With n=30 runs=1000.0: got result=7.467 hypothesis=6.86468424648
+With n=30 runs=1000.0: got result=7.515 hypothesis=6.86468424648
+-0.650315753522
-With n=80 runs=1000.0: got result=11.792 hypothesis=11.2099824328
+With n=365 runs=1000.0: got result=24.67 hypothesis=23.9445329727
+-0.725467027312
 ```
-This seems very close, the diffence is: ~0.671 and might therefor be true.
+This seems very close, the diffence is: ~0.650 and might therefor be true.
 However i wanted to try see what would happen if you limited towards infinity to see if the expected formular would get closer to actual tests.
 So new results show from if N was 1000 and not 365.

-The difference is ~0.656.
-Which gets higher than previus.
-But it stays about the same offset for any value put in to N. This indicates it is very close to the actual formular.
+The difference is ~0.725.
+Which gets higher than previews.
+But it stays about the same offset for any value put in to N. This indicates it is very close to the actual formula.

 The big O notation is ofcause the formular.
 O(√(pi)N/2) But worst case scenario, it could also be O(N).
-It could potentially, go through the whole available valuespace before it finds a duplicate.
+It could potentially, go through the whole available value space before it finds a duplicate.
 Which is N.

 #### Essential Code: